 ACV has been shown to heal everything from corns and calluses to acne to neutralizing the venom from jellyfish stings.
 Have a cold?
 Learn how to make the ancient Greek medicine called "Oxymel" here.
 It works great for loosening phlegm, not to mention relieving fatigue, sore throat, and much more.

 From shrinking cancer tumors to lowering cholesterol to weight loss to sunburn, raw, organic apple cider vinegar is truly a wondrous thing.
 But don't take our word for it!
 Studies have been done and are published so you can look them up for yourself, or simply read about them here.
 Source credits are at the bottom of each page.
-I'm telling you, we love the stuff. :)
+You'll be amazed at what ACV can do.

 What Can You Do With Vinegar?